New to Grow

-Hi; open up to me, trust is valued and we have it here.
+Hi; when opening up to me, trust is valued and we have it here.
 I have been practicing in this field for more than seven (7) years.
 I place great importance on the present moment and recognize the potential strengths within each client.
 I work collaboratively with clients, encouraging exploration of their experiences and identifying internal and external resources that aid in the healing process.

 The first session is a rapport building interview in which we dive into a variety of information related to your past and background, many therapists have this as a biopsychosocial assessment to identify all needs and establish a foundation for goal setting.